USP-Python/USP-Python.github.io/docs/index.md

 ## Windows

-1. Download and install python3
+1. Download and install python3 at https://www.python.org/downloads/release/python-364/.
+Choose Windows x86-64 executable installer, and just follow the instructions to install.
 2. Download and install python-telegram-bot

 ## macOS